 How to Rock Your First 90 Days On The Job

 Starting a new job is exciting and overwhelming.
 You’re meeting new people, learning new processes and trying to figure out how to be a great employee.
-Here are a few tips to help you be successful during your first 90 days on the job.
+Here are a few tips to make a strong impression and achieve success during your first 90 days on the job!

 First 30 Days

-Start strong by making a good first impression: People make assumptions about your personality and ability to do your job based on first impressions (let’s be honest, we all do it because we’re human).
-From arriving on time, to dressing the part and asking smart questions, learn how to make a great first impression by reviewing our how to rock your first day on the job guide.
+For better or worse, people make assumptions about your personality and ability to do your job based on first impressions.
+From arriving on time to dressing the part and asking important questions, learn how to make a great first impression with your new employer by reviewing our how to rock your first day on the job guide.

 For more job success tips, text #Jobs to 33-55-77!